smeghen/mathstables/README.md

 ![Testing spreadsheet sample](assets/images/Testingsample.PNG "Sample of Testing Spreadsheet")

-The full version of the spreadsheet and be downloaded [here.](https://github.com/smeghen/mathstables/blob/master/assets/images/MS2_Testing.xlsx)
+The full version of the spreadsheet can be downloaded [here.](https://github.com/smeghen/mathstables/blob/master/assets/images/MS2_Testing.xlsx)
 Please note this is a .xlsx file and will require excel, google docs or compatiable program to open the file.
 The testing was performed on PC, Tablet and Mobile devices and all tests passed.
 I have shown in the spreadsheet the tests that caused issues and have included notes in relation to these.